 Please note this story was recorded in 2016.

-Bianca jumps in group shot at the 2017 Capital Pride parade.
+Bianca jumps in a group shot at the 2017 Capital Pride parade.

 An image of Bianca and members of DC’s transgender community from Whitman-Walker’s “We See You” campaign photo shoot.